apcountryman/picolibrary/docs/device/wiznet/w5500/tcp_over_ip.md

 documentation](../../../network/tcp_over_ip.md#acceptor-socket) for more information.
 - To get a socket's state, use the `::picolibrary::WIZnet::W5500::IP::TCP::Acceptor::state()` member function.
-- To get a socket's socket IDs, use the `::picolibrary::WIZnet::W5500::IP::TCP::Acceptor::socket_ids()` member function.
+- To get a socket's hardware socket IDs, use the `::picolibrary::WIZnet::W5500::IP::TCP::Acceptor::socket_ids()` member function.
 - To get a socket's socket interrupt mask (mask used when checking the network stack's socket interrupt context), use the